losrobbos/github-flow-guide/README.md

 ```
 git checkout main // always start your branch from the latest main
-git fetch // make sure you have the latest remote version of main
+git pull // make sure you have the latest remote version of main
-git pull // in case remote main has updates => changes will now be merged into your local main
-git checkout -b yourMassiveNewFeature main // create a new branch for your feature
+git checkout -b <yourMassiveNewFeature> main // create a new branch for your feature (replace <yourMassiveNewFeature> with your feature name)
 // now code your stuff on the branch in vscode
 ```